top of page

 Helping To Reconnect

-Since early 2018, I have been working with Helping to Reconnect as a Psychotherapist.
+I worked at Helping to Reconnect as a Psychotherapist.
 I provide ongoing therapy to individuals, couples, and families experiencing mental health concerns, substance abuse, relationship difficulties, grief & loss, loneliness, low self-esteem, and concerns with self-harming/suicidal behaviour or thoughts.

 Family Connections Counsellor at Associated Youth Services of Peel (AYSP)